bryanoemar/render_relative/README.md

 render_relative
 ===============

-Render relative paths for rails partials
+Render relative paths for rails partials.

+Implemented as a helper.
+But will create a rails gem for it in the near future.